Intelligent-Instruments-Lab/iil.is/src/routes/news/organic-intelligence.md

 alt="Many different types of instruments and instrumental parts, both acoustic and electronic, placed on a yellow surface." caption="We'll be bringing a tiny version of the Organolib"/>

 The [Organolib](https://iil.is/research/organolib) is a library of technical elements that we're currently designing, a tool that helps us understand the role of technology in creative work.
-The Organolib is our library of technical elements, which is an experimental system for the assemblage of protypes and demos.
+It is an experimental system for the assemblage of musical protypes and demos.
 We use this to quickly generate and explore ideas together with artists and researchers.

 <br>